Where to Stay on Vacation: Hotels vs Vacation Rentals vs Resorts

 Match amenities to your needs

 Don’t pay for features you won’t use.
 If you’re outdoors all day, a fancy resort spa might not be worth the premium.
-If you hate cooking, or only staying for a day or two, a full kitchen might be wasted on you.
+If you hate cooking, or are only staying for a day or two, a full kitchen might be wasted on you.

 Choosing where to stay on vacation is about aligning your accommodation with your travel style, companions, and budget.
 Hotels deliver consistent comfort and convenience, vacation rentals offer space and local flavor, and resorts provide all-in-one relaxation and amenities.